 Kids in grades 6-8 are invited to join this group which meets on the second Thursday of each month at 6pm.
 Refreshments are provided, so please call the library to register so we know how many snacks will be adequate.
 Participants get to choose the next month’s book.

-The next meeting is February 14 and the book is Refugee by Alan Gratz.
+The next meeting is March 14 and the book is The Explorer by Katherine Rundell.

 Senior Center Book Club